kieubaduong/Book-Recommendation-Algorithms/README.md

 # **Book Recommendation Algorithm**

-This is the recommendation algorithm used for the [Boka](https://github.com/kieubaduong/Boka) application - a book reading application.
+This is the recommendation algorithm used for the [Boka](https://github.com/kieubaduong/Boka) - a book reading application.
 ## **Instructor**

 - **Instructor:** Nguyen Tan Toan